uri-templates-time/.github/profile/README.md

 | URI_Templates Matlab | Matlab | This could be done as well, Java bridge could be used as well. |

 Note this project is not associated with https://github.com/uri-templates.
 This was once located at https://github.com/hapi-server/uri-templates.

+The files `formatting.json` and `parsing.json` can be used to run unit tests on code that implements the specification.